In focus: How to implement machine translation into your translation process

 It wasn’t long ago that most people thought machine translation was a cheaper, poor-quality version of the human-based translation process.
 Although statistical machine translation made great strides in quality compared to its rule-based predecessor, the launch of both Microsoft and Google’s Neural Machine Translation processes pushed machine translation from a niche add-on to a sought-after service.

-The sooner you use neural machine translations and the more you use it, the sooner you’ll start to see the benefits.
+The sooner you use neural machine translation and the more you use it, the sooner you’ll start to see the benefits.

 At Toppan Digital Language, we implemented neural machine translation in place of statistical machine translation in a variety of ways back in January 2018 and rapidly saw a jump in quality while also discovering more opportunities.
 This is what we learned during that process.